-As our future work, in addition to the aforementioned plans to submit our proposal to the W3C (and also to RDF triple store vendors), we are planning to study the performance that can be achieved with the proposed approach in our implementations and we aim to extend the approach with options to explicitly capture typing constraints regarding elements of lists or maps.
+As our future work, in addition to the aforementioned plans to submit our proposal to the W3C (and also to other RDF triple store vendors), we are planning to study the performance that can be achieved with the proposed approach in our implementations.
+Moreover, we aim to extend the approach with options to explicitly capture typing constraints regarding elements of lists or maps, and we consider adopting the approach to also capture paths as a possible query result.